avaframe/AvaFrame/docs/moduleAna4Prob.rst

 ana4Prob: probAna
 ==========================

-probAna can be used to derive simple probability maps for the point-wise probability that an avalanche will exceed a threshold of a result parameter for a given set of avalanche simulations.
-For example, a map of the probability that an avalanche will exceed a peak pressure of 1kPa can be created.
+probAna is used to derive simple probability maps for the point-wise probability of an avalanche result parameter exceeding a threshold for a given set of avalanche simulations.
+For example, a probability map of an avalanche exceeding a peak pressure of 1kPa can be created.

 In order to generate this map, a set of multiple avalanche simulations is required.
 This can be generated with com1DFA